How to Grow Bulbs

 Planting bulbs in the garden

-- Choose where you are going to plant in the garden – the ideal spot is one that gets lots of sun and has soil that drains well.
+- Choose where you are going to plant in the garden – the ideal spot is one that gets plenty of sun and has soil that drains well.

 - Prepare the site by removing weeds, particularly any perennial weeds which can make it difficult for bulbs to push up through.